Demystifying AI Platform Design for Distributed Inference of Next-Generation LLM models

-\section{\tool : Generative LLM Analyzer}
+\section{\tool: Generative LLM Analyzer}

-In this work, we aim to understand the platform-wide requirements to meet the Service Level Objectives (SLOs) of LLMs for different use cases.
-Platforms are defined as collections of various accelerators connected through an interconnect network, such as Nvidia HGX\cite{nvidia_hgx}, Google TPU pods\cite{tpu_pods}, Intel HLS-Gaudi2\cite{intel_gaudi}, AMD Instinct MI300X Platform \cite{amdMI300X}, and many more \cite{Groq, Cerebras}\cite{Azure, AWS, sambanova}.

-There is a lack of an existing tool/framework in the community that can help us study LLM inference at various operating points with different inputs.
-There exist several Neural Processing Unit (NPU) compute simulators~\cite{scale-sim,maestro,timeloop} but are focused on modeling the compute behavior in detail (e.g., dataflow) and lack support for modeling distributed platforms.
-Meanwhile, simulators like ASTRA-sim~\cite{astrasim} focus on communication optimizations for distributed \textit{training} and do not model the specific prefill-decode pipeline required for distributed \textit{inference}.
-To address the issue, we build a first-order analytical tool, \toolns\footnote{\href{https://github.com/abhibambhaniya/GenZ-LLM-Analyzer}{https://github.com/abhibambhaniya/GenZ-LLM-Analyzer}}. \tool has three key components: 1) Model Profiler, 2) NPU Characterizer, and 3) Platform Characterizer.
-We show an overview of \tool in \autoref{fig:platform_overview} and discuss each of its components in the following sections.
+\tool is an analytical framework that can be used to study different LLM model architectures combined with the latest software optimizations on distributed current and next-generation NPU platforms. \tool has three key components: 1) model profiler, 2) NPU characterizer, and 3) platform characterizer.
+We show an overview of \tool in \autoref{fig:platform_overview} and discuss each component in the following sections.